chinapedia/wikipedia.abstract.en/Page/Micronation.md

 Definition

-Conch_Republic_FH020010.jpg"—a sign at Key West International Airport.]]
+"—a sign at Key West International Airport.]]
 Micronations generally have a number of common features, although these may vary widely.
 They may have a structure similar to established sovereign states, including territorial claims, government institutions, official symbols and citizens, albeit on a much smaller scale.
 Micronations are often quite small, in both their claimed territory and claimed populations—although there are some exceptions to this rule, with different micronations having different methods of citizenship.
 Micronations may also issue formal instruments such as postage stamps, coins, banknotes and passports, and bestow honours and titles of nobility.

 The Montevideo Convention was one attempt to create a legal definition distinguishing between states and non-states.
 Some micronations meet this definition, while some do not, and others reject the convention.
 Some micronations like Sealand or Hutt River reject the term micronation and consider themselves as sovereign states; other micronations like Flandrensis or Molossia have no intention to be recognized as real states.[5]